mezidia/hotel-booking/README.md

 ## Introduction

 Nowadays, number of tourists are growing fast.
 And hotel reservations are always relevant and necessary for people.
 Therefore, we want to develop a convenient database with useful information and rich functionality.

+### Description

+Boking is a convenient way for any traveler to order a room in any part of the world without any problems.
+Users will be able to view each hotel and room in it to choose the most suitable option to make their trip abroad or around the country impeccable.

 ### Goal